turtle-key/TabLift/README.md

    ```
 3. Push and open a PR

-Bug fixes, enhancements, and refactors are welcome!

 ---

-## 📜 License
+## License

 **MIT License**
-© [Mihai-Eduard Ghețu] – See [`LICENSE`](LICENSE) for details.
+© Mihai-Eduard Ghețu – See [`LICENSE`](LICENSE) for details.

 ---

-## 🌐 Credits
+## Credits

-Built for macOS power users frustrated with app switching limitations.
+Built for macOS power users frustrated with Apple's default app switching.
-Thanks to the accessibility team docs and community insights!
+Thanks to the accessibility community and everyone who contributed feedback.

 ---